s-sohani/knowledge/Kuber/Objects/CONTROLLER.md

 A ReplicationController is a Kubernetes resource that ensures its pods are always kept running.
-If the pod disappears for any reason, such as in the event of a node disappearing from the cluster or because the pod was evicted from the node, the ReplicationController notices the missing pod and creates a replacement pod.
+If the pod disappears for any reason, such as in the event of a node disappearing from the cluster or because the pod was evicted from the node, the ReplicationController notices the missing pod and creates a replacement pod and makes sure the actual number of pods of a “type” always matches the desired number.